 Professor Katz is an external affiliated faculty at CodeX—The Stanford Center for Legal Informatics.
 In addition to teaching and researching, Professor Katz serves as an editor of the International Journal of Law and Information Technology (Oxford University Press) and as a member of the Editorial Board of the Journal of Artificial Intelligence & Law (Springer Scientific).
 He serves on the Editorial Advisory Board for Law Technology News and is a member of the ABA Task Force on Big Data and the Law.

 Professor Katz is actively involved in the rapidly growing legal technology industry.
-He is the Co-Founder & Chief Strategy Officer of LexPredict (a Legal Analytics company).
-He also serves as a formal and informal advisor to a large number of legal startups.
+He is the Co-Founder & Chief Strategy Officer of LexPredict (a legal technology and analytics company that was acquired by Elevate in 2018).
+He also serves as a formal and informal advisor to a number of legal tech startups.
 In addition, he is a member of the advisory board of NextLaw Labs - a global collaborative innovation ecosystem organized with Dentons (the world’s largest law firm).